-Foreign Business Act (1999).
-130 At present, foreign equity participation in the sector is set at no more than 49%.

-- Tourist guides must be Thai nationals and meet qualification standards set under the Tourism 114.
-Business and Guide Registration Act.
+- Majority foreign ownership in hotels, restaurants, and travel services businesses (Travel Agency Business and Guide Act of 1992), requires approval under the Foreign Business Act (1999).
+130 At present, foreign equity participation in the sector is set at no more than 49%. - Tourist guides must be Thai nationals and meet qualification standards set under the Travel Agency Business and Guide Act 1992.
 The Immigration Bureau issues a one-year work permit to only one employee for each foreign operator with registered capital of B 2 million, and three staff for companies with registered capital of more than B 5 million.
 Due to the lack of sufficient guides speaking foreign languages, many foreign tour operators, particularly from Scandinavian countries, send staff to accompany their clients to Thailand.
-These foreign guides and tour leaders cannot stay in the country longer than 90 days. - According to the Association of Thai Travel Agents (ATTA) the current work permit rule is not realistic because each operator brings 40,000 to 50,000 tourists to Thailand and most of the foreign guides have to stay in the country for 3 to 5 months.
+These foreign guides and tour leaders cannot stay in the country longer than 90 days. - 115.
+According to the Association of Thai Travel Agents (ATTA) the current work permit rule is not realistic because each operator brings 40,000 to 50,000 tourists to Thailand and most of the foreign guides have to stay in the country for 3 to 5 months.
 The ATTA has already proposed to the Immigration Bureau and Labour Ministry that temporary work permits of 3 to 5 months be granted to foreign guides and tour operators, but no action has been taken so far.
 The authorities indicate that under Royal Decree on Prescribing Works prohibited to a foreigner (B.E.
-2522), temporary work permits for foreign guides are not allowed, however in case of need or urgency, a foreigner can submit an application to work in collaboration with locals. - The recent Royal Thai Police Orders regarding permission to stay for Aliens B.E.
+2522), temporary work permits for foreign guides are not allowed, however in case of need or urgency, the Ministry of Tourism and Sports may consider allowing other foreign-language speaking tour leaders to act as interpreters in Thai territory accompanied by a local Thai guide. - The recent Royal Thai Police Orders regarding permission to stay for Aliens B.E.
 2549 (2006), effective 1 October 2006, have tightened regulations on Thailand's Tourist Visa Exemption Scheme.
 Under the revised scheme, nationals from 41 designated countries or territories may travel to Thailand for the purpose of tourism as frequently as they wish without visa and will be permitted to stay for a period not exceeding 30 days on each visit.
 They may, however, re-enter and stay in Thailand for a cumulative stay not exceeding 90 days within any six-month period from the date of first entry.
 This is to prevent abuses of the privileges provided to such nationals and curb the rising number of illegal entries to Thailand.